Supreme Court allows Trump ban on transgender members of the military to take effect, for now

-The court acted in the dispute over a policy that presumptively disqualifies transgender people from military service.
+The court acted in the dispute over a policy that presumptively disqualifies transgender people from military service and could lead to the expulsion of experienced, decorated officers.

 The court’s three liberal justices said they would have kept the policy on hold.